Walk-In Blood Test Clinics Cancelled

 There is a new simple way to open an online account to book, view or cancel your GP, asthma or diabetes review appointments or blood tests.
 Go to https://www.patient-services.co.uk/web/ps/register and within a few clicks and a little information about yourself you can start booking appointments today.
 If you wish to upgrade your account to request prescriptions, view your medical summary or view your medical record, you will need to visit the surgery and produce any of

 - Birth Certificate

 - Bank Statement

 - Utility Bill

-Bicester Health Centre will be changing the clinical system used in the second quarter of 2018.
+Bicester Health Centre will be changing the clinical system used in the third quarter of 2018.